 The Company is authorized to issue 50,000,000 shares of common stock.
 All shares have equal voting rights, are non-assessable and have one vote per share.
 Voting rights are not cumulative and, therefore, the holders of more than 50% of the common stock could, if they choose to do so, elect all of the directors of the Company.

-In its initial capitalization in, the Company issued 2,000,000 shares of common stock for a total of \$2,000 cash, and 200,000 shares of common stock for a total of \$2,000 in services.
+In its initial capitalization, the Company issued 2,200,000 shares of common stock for a total of \$2,000 cash, and \$2,000 in services.